 The Next Level A La Carte Menu

 No matter the types of menu your business uses, it’s becoming clearer and clearer that custom QR code menus are the future of the industry.
-Various menus that are QR code-based, for example, are more hygienic and proven to increase sales.
+Various menus that are QR code-based, for example, are more hygienic and one of the best ways to increase restaurant sales.
+It even works for your wine food pairing menu.

 First, digital menu solutions save businesses loads of time and money.
 Second, they’re much more accessible to a consumer base used to consuming information electronically.
 Third, partnering with the right technology company can get you an ADA-compliant digital menu right out of the box.
 That saves more money on ADA remediation.
 And finally, they’re far more hygienic than their paper counterparts.